Teaching Data Science Students to Sketch Privacy Designs through Heuristics (Extended Technical Report): Evaluation

 \subsubsection{Quantitative Results}

 We found that heuristics could help students sketch privacy designs more effectively.
 Their designs also demonstrated higher quality.

-\sssec{Improved Sketching Efficiency.} As shown in Table~\ref{create-time-nele}, heuristic-guided participants reached their satisfied designs faster (average of 11.53 v.s.
-14.80 minutes) and covered more privacy-related design decisions (average of 11.5 v.s.
-8.9 per sketch), compared to the vocabulary group.
+\sssec{Improved Sketching Efficiency.} As shown in Table~\ref{create-time-nele}, heuristic-guided participants reached their satisfied designs faster (average of 11.53 vs. 14.80 minutes) and covered more privacy-related design decisions (average of 11.5 vs. 8.9 per sketch), compared to the vocabulary group.

 Besides, as they progressed to the second creation task, the heuristic-guided participants reported more positive responses to the NASA TLX questions (Table~\ref{tab:creation_tlx}) than the first task.
 These improvements included a significantly reduced mental workload shown by the Wilcoxon Signed-Rank test~\cite{woolson2005wilcoxon} ($p~\textless~0.05\change{, r=0.70}$), as well as decreases in physical, temporal, and effort demands.
 The heuristic group also noted increased self-perceived performance and reduced frustration, a trend not observed in the vocabulary group.